 Regardless of what is more likely than not, the lab-leak appears to be more plausible than the scientific (and political) consensus would allow just six months ago.
 The political din has subsided long enough now for the disparate voices of scientists to be heard who maintain we should not rule out the lab at Wuhan as a potential source from which COVID arose.

 We are so divided along partisan lines in our country (and world) that we can’t think straight; we can’t even get our facts straight.
-Our filter for determining fact from fiction and credible theory from conspiracy theory is so tainted by the dirty film of political dross that it obscures reality to us.Continue reading
+Our filter for determining fact from fiction and credible theory from conspiracy theory is so tainted by the dirty film of political dross that reality seems to be obscured to a large segment of our society by it.Continue reading